 8. Enjoy your time outside, stop to look at the flowers and animals.
 Take a picture, breathe deeply.
 At the same time, keep your wits about you.
 What does that mean?
 Know what is going on around you.
 Pay attention.
 Don't let the endorphins take over.
-You should use all your senses here.
-Smell cigarette smoke, see a shadow coming closer, headlights, someone who just looks like trouble?
-Cross the street to avoid them.
+Use all your senses here.
+As Jodi from Go Guarded puts it, "head on a swivel - constantly monitor your surroundings.
+Know and believe in your heart that you are capable and strong.
+Reject the victim mentality.
+Embrace your Fierceness!"
+Smell cigarette smoke, see a shadow coming closer, headlights, hear something near you, someone who just looks like trouble? - cross the street to avoid them.

 9. If you like to run with a weighted vest start out slowly like I did.
 I would do 5% or less of your body weight the first time out.
 I started with very light weight.
 I ran slowly and stopped to walk pretty frequently.
 You can gradually build from there.
 Make sure to warm up really well and stretch and foam roll after.
 If you want to get the same vest I use you can get it HERE.

-I love to read your comments and please share it with a friend.
+I love to read your comments and please share my blog with a friend.

 P.S.
 I am an affiliate with Unbrokenshop.com and may make a commission if you make a purchase.
 This does not have any effect on the price you pay.